Table Of Contents

 Challenge 3: Disconnected Systems

-Manufacturers operate with different tools between their production sections and their accounting system, along with inventory tracking.
+Manufacturers use different tools across their production sections and accounting systems, as well as for inventory tracking.
 This causes delays and confusion.

 A superior inventory system enables integration between different tools, which creates one unified truth for all systems.

-Challenge 4: Inventory Loss or Theft
+Challenge 4: Inventory Loss Or Theft

 Implementing manufacturing inventory management with improved tracking and control measures helps organizations reduce all types of inventory losses, including theft, misplaced items, and spoilage events.